 First day.
 8th April – A day of cricket of the old sort

 And yet Middlesex ended the day with the brighter prospects due to an exceptional innings from Robson.
 It was reminiscent in many respects of Sir Alistair Cook’s 172 in the Bob Willis Trophy final in 2020.
 Both endured and survived scratchy starts.
 Cook edged several times just short or wide of the slip cordon.
 Robson was dropped in the slips twice early in his innings, once by the usually unerring James Hildreth and once by the equally safe pair of hands of Craig Overton.
-Unwelcome lightning strikes occasionally, but rarely twice in the same place.
+Unwelcome lightning striking twice.
 In 2020 Cook went on to play an innings which, in the end, shaped the Bob Willis Trophy final.
 Robson may have done the same for this match.

 But, before all that, the day had begun where the 2020 season had left off and, for that matter, begun.
 Behind closed doors.
 And with me in my armchair watching the cricket on my laptop rather than freezing on the Pavilion terrace at Lord’s.
 As when I am at a match, I had my notebook and pencil in hand but cast an occasional glance up at the Blackdown Hills rather than the Compton and Edrich Stands.
 The players, if they chanced to look up from the cricket, saw only rank upon rank of empty seats as the measures put in place to combat a global pandemic continued to hold sway as much in 2021 as they had in 2020.

 Gregory, the pick of Somerset’s bowlers across the day, bowled in tandem with Leach at the beginning of Leach’s spell, conceded three runs in three overs and trapped Eskinazi lbw on his crease.
-As a long 37-over afternoon session wore on all the Somerset bowlers began to apply pressure, the Middlesex scoring rate slowed and the successions of dots in my notebooks become more frequent and longer.
+As a long 37-over afternoon session wore on all the Somerset bowlers began to apply pressure, the Middlesex scoring rate slowed and the successions of dots in my notebook became more frequent and longer.
 Before lunch, Robson had scored 65 from 79 balls.
 Between lunch and tea he scored 61 from 121 balls.
-That paled only in comparison to his performance in the morning and the quality of stroke, his driving in particular, was still there, but the opportunity to apply it had diminished.
+The quality of stroke, his driving in particular, was still there, but the opportunity to apply it had diminished.
 In the 11 overs before tea he scored not a single boundary and played out three maidens.
 During that same period Leach conceded just four runs from five overs.
 208 for 4 at tea was still Middlesex’s game but Somerset were not bending under the strain.
 This really was cricket of the old sort.
 Quality in the batting, quality in the bowling and determination in both.
-The points to be awarded for a draw has been increased to eight in 2021, apparently in the hope that sides might produce pitches and play cricket which will more closely replicate Test cricket.
-With eight points for a draw staying in a game when behind in it is ever more important.
+The points to be awarded for a draw has been increased from five to eight in 2021, apparently in the hope that sides might produce pitches and play cricket which will more closely replicate Test cricket.
+Eight points for a draw certainly provides some incentive to fight to stay in a game when behind in it.

 In the final session just 85 runs were scored as the toe-to-toe tussle which had developed in the afternoon continued.
 Robson broke his boundary drought by clipping Leach square to the Grandstand as the day darkened and the floodlights came on.
 But Leach immediately re-imposed his stranglehold on the scoring with more strings of dot balls.
 Pressure tells, Davey went through Andersson’s defence and Davies took the catch.
 At 218 for 5 the match was on the cusp of levelling up and I let out a hopeful, “Yes!”

-For Middlesex, the ever-present Robson sided by Simpson who has been a thorn in Somerset’s flesh more than once over the years immediately began to push forward again.
-Robson threatened to resume his pre-lunch onslaught with two scintillating square drives in an over from Leach, one each side of the wicket.
-Then came ten punishing runs in an over from Abell as he picked the balls to hit with, from a Somerset perspective, alarming precision before Leach re-imposed himself against him with another maiden.
+For Middlesex, the ever-present Robson, joined by Simpson, who has been a thorn in Somerset’s flesh more than once over the years, immediately began to push forward again.
+He threatened to resume his pre-lunch onslaught with two scintillating square drives in an over from Leach, one each side of the wicket.
+Then came ten punishing runs in an over from Abell as he picked the balls to hit with, from a Somerset perspective, alarming precision, before Leach re-imposed himself with another maiden.

 An off drive for four to the Warner Stand from Simpson off Abell took the score to 254 for 5 after 80 overs.
 Never was a new ball more welcome or necessary to a bowling side or a beleaguered supporter as, the Somerset bowlers’ efforts notwithstanding, Middlesex were again threatening to take control of the match.
 A maiden from Overton was followed by my laptop losing connection with the live stream.
 Computer technology and I come from different generations and speak different languages but when Somerset are playing cricket needs must overcome such hurdles.
 On this occasion what used to be known as radio silence undid all Simpson’s efforts.
 By the time my laptop was back in contact with Lord’s he was back in the Pavilion, caught behind off Gregory for 11 and Middlesex were 254 for 6.
 I usually take wickets like that when I walk behind a stand on one of my circumnavigations of the ground, but in the age of the pandemic a technical failure does the job just as well.

 Communications were restored in time for me to see Gregory deliver a wide full toss to Robson, a gift he hardly needed, and he duly drove it through the covers to the Grandstand.
 Gregory compensated with a snorter of a ball which cut in, hurried Robson’s defensive stroke and Abell took the catch at third slip.
 If ever there was an innings which would have had both sets of supporters standing in ovation Robson’s was it, but in these times the ghosts of earlier times were all that watched on from those rows upon rows of empty seats.
-263 for 7, Robson 165, and an opportunity for, and a push needed from, Somerset to retain some sort of contact with parity.
+263 for 7, Robson 165, and an opportunity for Somerset to retain some degree of contact with Middlesex.

-With the Somerset bowlers now pressing their case hard Gregory, with bis fourth wicket of the day, forced an edge from Helm and Hildreth took a good catch low to his right at first slip.
+With the Somerset bowlers now pressing their case hard, Gregory, with his fourth wicket of the day, forced an edge from Helm and Hildreth took a good catch low to his right at first slip.
 Normal service resumed there at least.
-In response Toby Roland-Jones, with 19 not out in an hour of intense occupation of the crease squeezed 19 runs from the bowling and took Middlesex to 293 for 8 at the close from the day’s full allocation of 96 overs.
+In response, Toby Roland-Jones, in an hour of intense occupation of the crease squeezed 19 runs from the bowling and took Middlesex to 293 for 8 at the close.
 Gregory finished with four wickets.

 It really had felt like a day of championship cricket of the old sort.
 Middlesex had edged the day, perhaps more than edged it.
-In the end, the difference between that edge and the one Somerset might have finished with was Robson’s innings, aided by those two dropped slip catches that had given him the opportunity which he grasped with a combination of certitude and elan.
+In the end, the difference between Middlesex having the edge and Somerset having it was Robson’s innings.
+He had been aided by those two dropped slip catches, but he had grasped his opportunity with a combination of certitude and elan.
 Somerset will have to end the Middlesex innings early on the second morning and then find an individual batting performance, or a collective one, to match Robson’s if this match is to be brought back into the balance.
 It will be, to use the modern parlance, a tough ask.
-If they manage it, they will have Somerset supporters at the other end of that internet connection perched precariously on the edge of the seats of their armchairs and perhaps Middlesex ones too.
+If they manage it, they will have Somerset supporters at the other end of that internet connection perched precariously on the edge of the seats of their armchairs, and perhaps Middlesex supporters too.

 Close.
 Middlesex 293 for 8.